-- It will be taught by class teachers. - It will be supported by teaching assistants, the school nurse and other professionals when it will enhance the delivery. - A working party will be made up of Gemma Chambers, Jane Graham, Carl Eeles and (Higher Level Teaching Assistant) to ensure that curriculum is being delivered as it should and that support is given to staff who require it. - Teaching staff will receive RSE training on the new curriculum and any areas they feel they are unfamiliar with to support pupils with their learning. - External visitors will be used to supplement the curriculum.
+- It will be taught by class teachers. - It will be supported by teaching assistants, the school nurse and other professionals when it will enhance the delivery. - Teaching staff will receive RSE training on the curriculum and any areas they feel they are unfamiliar with to support pupils with their learning. - External visitors will be used to supplement the curriculum.

 Teachers are responsible for carrying out baseline activities, planning appropriate lessons with support of the programme lead if requested and carrying out an assessment at the end.
 Senior Leadership Team (SLT) will oversee this, looking at monitoring and evaluating the programme with the programme lead.
 This will be fed to the Trustees annually.